WorldFamousElectronics/PulseSensorPlayground/README.md

 - Use this code to get started quickly, or do advanced stuff. 👍
 - Playground code is already written-out and commented! 🤘
 - Switch between projects right in the Arduino IDE (software). 💻
-- Contritube your project's code back to the GitHub hive-mind. 🐝
+- Contribute your project's code back to the GitHub hive-mind. 🐝
 ```

 ---

 ## Buy Verified "PulseSensor.com"
  <b><a href="https://github.com/WorldFamousElectronics/PulseSensorPlayground/wiki/Buy-%22Verified-PulseSensor.com%22"> Where to buy Verified Sensors 💰 </a>  </b>

 ---